 Received TLA Activity Applicant/ Agency Status Current Situation 9 December 2017 n/a HB Fish and Game Council's Draft Sports Fish and Game Management Plan A draft management plan under the Conservation Act to eventually replace the current 2005 Sports Fish and Game Management Plan for the HBFG region.
 HB Fish and Game Council Notified, Submissions closed.
 Hearing pending Previously Submission lodged.
 A copy of HBRC's submission can be found at HBRC Submissions.
 13 July 2016 HDC Howard Street Rezoning Variation 3 Variation to rezone 21.2 hectares of land from its current Plains zone to General Residential zone in between Howard Street and Havelock Road.
 Hastings District Council HDC Decisions issued Subject to appeal, mediation ongoing Previously Following Environment Court-assisted mediation and discussions between engineering experts, parties have indicated resolution is achievable regarding land for stormwater management.
 Final documentation is being drafted by HDC for Court's approval.
 Parties to the appeal have been discussing recently completed stormwater engineering investigations and geotechnical assessments and how the District Plan rezoning appeal might now be resolved.
 HDC issued its decisions on 25th March.
 24 July 2017 n/a Application for Water Conservation Order (WCO) Application for a WCO for the Ngaruroro River & Clive River Applicants NZ Fish & Game Council, HB Fish & Game Council; Whitewater NZ; Jet Boating NZ; Operation Patiki Ngāti Hori ki Kohupatiki Marae; Royal Forest & Bird Protection Society Notified, Submission period closed.
-Special Tribunal commenced Stage 1 (of 2) hearing Stage 2 hearing is scheduled to commence for four weeks from 26 February 2019.
-The Special Tribunal had issued directions that the Stage 2 hearings will focus on the middle and lower sections of the Ngaruroro River, plus the Clive River.
-The co-applicants and various submitters have prepared expert evidence for the Stage 2 hearing.
-HBRC's expert evidence covers avifauna (birds), hydrology, water quality, fish habitat, and planning evidence.
-A further Memorandum of Counsel was submitted to the Special Tribunal on behalf of HBRC on the 30th August 2018 to provide the latest draft versions of both the TANK plan change and draft TANK plan change implementation plan.
-On 14th September, the WCO co-applicants provided Version 3 of the draft Order to the Tribunal as directed to do so by the Tribunal.
+Special Tribunal completed Stage 2 (of 2) hearing Stage 2 of the hearing, which focussed on the lower Ngaruroro River and the Clive River, commenced on 26 February 2019 and the last sitting day was 8 March 2019.
+The Applicants and various submitters provided expert evidence at the hearing.
+HBRC's expert evidence covered avifauna (birds), hydrology, water quality, fish habitat and planning evidence.
+The Applicant provided full written closing submissions and Version 5 of the draft Order to the Environmental Protection Agency on 29 March 2019.
 18 January 2016 WDC Resource Consent Application Consent is sought to clear 248 hectares of Manuka and Kanuka on Part Umumanfo 2 Block on Kopuawhara Road, Mahia.
-Applicant R & L Thompson Agent Insight Gisborne Ltd Limited Notified WDC hearing pending Previously HBRC has opposed the application based on concerns relating to the loss and degradation of soil (erosion) and water quality.
+Applicant R & L Thompson Agent Insight Gisbome Ltd Limited Notified WDC hearing pending Previously HBRC has opposed the application based on concerns relating to the loss and degradation of soil (erosion) and water quality.
 A copy of the submission can be found at HBRC Submissions.
 HBRC staff and applicants have held discussions about potential alternative clearance proposals.

 Received TLA Activity Applicant/ Agency Status Current Situation 8 November 2013 HDC Proposed Hastings District Plan Review of the Hastings District Plan in its entirety.
 Includes the harmonisation of district wide provisions between the Napier District Plan with the Hastings District Plan where relevant.
-Notified HDC decisions issued, subject to appeals Over 40 separate appeals were lodged against HDC's decisions by other groups and individuals.
+Hastings District Council Notified HDC decisions issued, subject to appeals Previously Over 40 separate appeals were lodged against HDC's decisions by other groups and individuals.
 HBRC joined as a section 274 interested party to proceedings on eleven (11) of those appeals.
 All but one of those appeals has been resolved.
 That last one will is awaiting the appellant to prepare a draft 'structure plan' for their development area in Havelock North.
 HDC issued its decisions on 12 September 2015.
 Council staff reviewed the decisions and were satisfied that HBRC's submission has been appropriately reflected so did not need to lodge an appeal itself.